-(#1024)A non-AP STA that supports channel usage and has the TWT Requester Support subfield set to 1 (#3391)in the HE Capabilities element that it transmits, may negotiate (#3150)a peer-to-peer TWT schedule with its associated AP, (#3155)to indicate up the service period, and optionally the channel operation, of a noninfrastructure BSS(#3349) or an off-channel TDLS direct link, by transmitting a Channel Usage Request frame that includes TWT Elements and Timeout Interval Element fields, if the AP has the (#3022)(#3150)Peer-to-peer TWT Support field set to 1 in the Extended Capabilities element.
+(#1024)A non-AP STA that supports channel usage and has the TWT Requester Support subfield set to 1 (#3391)in the HE Capabilities element that it transmits, may negotiate (#3150)an unavailability schedule with its associated AP, (#3155)to indicate up the service period, and optionally the channel operation, of a noninfrastructure BSS(#3349) or an off-channel TDLS direct link, by transmitting a Channel Usage Request frame that includes TWT Elements and Timeout Interval Element fields, if the AP has the (#3022)(#3150)Unavailability upport field set to 1 in the Extended Capabilities element.
 Each TWT element carried in the TWT Elements field includes a single Individual TWT Parameter Set field whose subfields shall be set as described in 26.8.2 (Individual TWT agreements) (#3155)and 9.4.2.198 (TWT element) except that the TWT Group Assignment subfield shall be set to zero and the Responder PM Mode subfield, the Trigger subfield, the Flow Type subfield, and the TWT Channel subfield shall be reserved.
 Each TWT element in the TWT Elements field applies to all the Channel Entry subfields of the Channel Usage Elements field.
-The non-AP STA may indicate the lifetime of the requested peer-to-peer TWT agreement in the Timeout Interval Value field of the TIE that it includes in the Channel Usage Request frame and shall set the Timeout Interval Type field to 5. (#3155)
+The non-AP STA may indicate the lifetime of the requested unavailability notification in the Timeout Interval Value field of the TIE that it includes in the Channel Usage Request frame and shall set the Timeout Interval Type field to 5. (#3155)

 (#3148)A non-AP STA may send a Channel Usage Request frame to its associated AP with a TWT element configured as a TWT request.
-In this case, if the non-AP STA receives a Channel Usage Response frame from the AP that includes a TWT element configured as a TWT response with the TWT Setup Command field indicating Accept TWT, then the non-AP STA has successfully completed the peer-to-peer TWT agreement with the AP for the TWT flow identifier indicated in the TWT element that is carried in the Channel Usage Response frame.
-Otherwise, that peer-to-peer TWT agreement has not been established.
-The TWT flow identifier, together with the MAC addresses of the requesting STA and the responding AP, identifies the peer-to-peer TWT agreement.
+In this case, if the non-AP STA receives a Channel Usage Response frame from the AP that includes a TWT element configured as a TWT response with the TWT Setup Command field indicating Accept TWT, then the non-AP STA has successfully completed the unavailability notification with the AP for the TWT flow identifier indicated in the TWT element that is carried in the Channel Usage Response frame.
+Otherwise, that unavailability notification has not been established.
+The TWT flow identifier, together with the MAC addresses of the requesting STA and the responding AP, identifies the unavailability notification.

-(#3145)A non-AP STA that has already selected a Channel for peer-to-peer communication may transmit a Channel Usage Request frame with the Usage Mode field of the Channel Usage element set to 3 and without a Channel Entry field to inform the AP about its unavailability during the peer-to-peer TWT agreement.
+(#3145)A non-AP STA that has already selected a Channel for peer-to-peer communication may transmit a Channel Usage Request frame with the Usage Mode field of the Channel Usage element set to 3 and without a Channel Entry field to inform the AP about its unavailability during the unavailability notification.
 Otherwise, the non-AP STA (#4337)shall set the Usage Mode field to 0, 1 or 2.

-(#1024)A non-AP STA that has successfully set up (#3150)a peer-to-peer TWT schedule with its associated AP should use the negotiated (#3150)peer-to-peer TWT SPs for (#3349)(#4311)communication not via the AP.(#3052)
+(#1024)A non-AP STA that has successfully set up (#3150)an unavailability schedule with its associated AP should use the negotiated (#3150) unavailability periods for (#3349)(#4311)communication not via the AP.(#3052)

-(#3157)A non-AP STA may teardown a peer-to-peer TWT agreement by sending a TWT Teardown frame with the Negotiation Type subfield set to 0 and the TWT Flow Identifier field set to the value of the corresponding TWT flow identifier.
+(#3157)A non-AP STA may teardown an unavailability notification by sending a TWT Teardown frame with the Negotiation Type subfield set to 0 and the TWT Flow Identifier field set to the value of the corresponding TWT flow identifier.

-NOTE 3—The total number of peer-to-peer TWT agreements and of individual TWT agreements between a non-AP STA and its AP can be up to 8, since the TWT Flow Identifier field of the TWT element comprises 3 bits.(#4010)
+NOTE 3—The total number of unavailability notifications and of individual TWT agreements between a non-AP STA and its AP can be up to 8, since the TWT Flow Identifier field of the TWT element comprises 3 bits.(#4010)